Tag: Marriage counseling for men

 In my masculine confidence framework, I teach you how to sort preferences from values so you can hold yourself to a personal code no matter what.

-Many men confuse stubbornness with confidence and wonder why they frustrate their wife when they try to hold their ground.
+Many men confuse stubbornness with confidence and wonder why they frustrate their wives when they try to hold their ground.

 I will show you how to respond to your wife in a way that makes YOU feel good and opens her heart towards you.